keras-team/keras-io/examples/nlp/md/text_generation_gpt.md

 <div class="k-default-codeblock">
 ```
 Greedy search generated text:
-b'[BOS] " i \' m going to be a little girl , " said the doctor , " and i \' m going to be a nice little girl . i \' m going to be a nice little girl , and i \' m going to be a nice little girl . " [PAD] said she to herself , " and i \' m going to be a nice little girl . " [PAD] , " she said ,'
+b'[BOS] " i have no doubt that , " the captain said , " and i have no doubt that the captain of the united states will be a very different from the english . the captain has been a very good sailor , and he has been a sailor , and he has been a sailor , and he has been a sailor , and he has been a sailor , and he has been a sailor , and'
 ```
 </div>